SAP-samples/teched2023-AD161/exercises/Ex6/README.md

 # Exercise 6 - Preview your service

-We now have a service, we can now preview with sample data and live data without having to deploy to the cloud.
+We now have a service, we can preview it with sample data and with live data without having to deploy to the cloud.

 ## Preview with Sample Data